SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

    as the value.
 So far the interpretation of "e" is not fixed.
    (sigma vs. RMS difference vs. ....)

-- "error"
-   If an error occurs while determining a parameter, this qualifier contains a modified error report.
-See `update`_.

 other qualifiers might be added later to the standard.
 If an unknown element is encountered, it is to be ignored.